-Starting with an outline can feel like an extra step, but for any writer—especially if you’re new to the process of crafting a creative nonfiction essay—an outline is like a roadmap that guides your creativity.
+Starting with an outline can feel like an extra step, but for any writer—especially if we’re new to the process of crafting a creative nonfiction essay—an outline is like a roadmap that guides our creativity.
 Memoir is creative nonfiction, so creating an outline can be particularly useful in finding a balance between storytelling and factual events.
-Instead of locking you in, a good outline lets your ideas flow freely, keeping your work focused while still allowing room for inspiration.
+Instead of locking us in, a good outline lets our ideas flow freely, keeping our work focused while still allowing room for inspiration.

 Why Create an Outline?

-As a beginning writer, you might think outlining limits creativity, but it’s actually the opposite.
+As writers, we might think that outlining limits our creativity, but it’s the opposite.
 Creating an outline is like sketching an artwork.
-It gives your ideas a shape without filling in every detail.
-With a rough structure on the page, a writer can see where their ideas are headed and discover moments where creativity can shine.
+It gives our ideas a shape without filling in every detail.
+With a rough structure on the page, we can see where our ideas are headed and discover moments of creativity.
 This is especially true in a creative nonfiction essay, where balancing facts with creative storytelling is essential.

-Start by jotting down the main idea or theme you want to explore in your creative nonfiction essay.
-Don’t worry about making it perfect; the goal here is to get a sense of direction.
-The initial steps of outlining are often messy because they involve brainstorming.
-Write down anything that comes to mind, even if it seems disconnected—you’ll refine it later.
+But how do we create an outline?
+To begin, we can jot down the main idea or theme we want to explore in our creative nonfiction.
+Let us not worry about perfection; our goal is to get a sense of direction: to write down anything that comes to mind, even if it seems disconnected—we’ll refine it later.

 Build the Creative Structure

-Once you have a main idea, break it into parts or sections.
-For each section, add sub-points that represent key ideas or scenes.
-This structure helps you stay organized, but remember: it’s flexible.
-If you get an exciting new idea later on, you can always adjust the outline.
+Once we have pinpointed our main idea, we can break it into sections.
+We can also add sub-points under each section.
+Remember that even this structure should remain flexible.
+If we get an exciting new idea later on, we should adjust the outline.
 This flexibility is the page a writer often returns to, fine-tuning it as the work progresses.

 A Sample Outline Created for a Theme